Home separator Layout separator Grid Panel

 Auto Takes as much space as needed by the contained control

-Star (*) Takes as much space as available, percentally divided over all star-sized columns.
-Star-sizes are like percentages, except that the sum of all star columns does not have to be 100%.
+Star (*) Takes as much space as available (after filling all auto and fixed sized columns), proportionally divided over all star-sized columns.
+So 3*/5* means the same as 30*/50*.
 Remember that star-sizing does not work if the grid size is calculated based on its content.

 <Grid>